WELCOME!

 Litchfield County has an abundance of nature preserves and natural habitats for wildlife, many with well-marked trails.
 LHAS hopes to encourage more families to get outdoors and learn about birds by offering them an opportunity to try a new hobby without the upfront costs.

-Backpacks at Morris Public Library and public libraries in Thomaston, Torrington, Terryville and New Milford can be checked out using library cards.
+You can check-out a Birding Backpack using your library card.
 Stocked in the backpacks are binoculars, illustrated guides identifying birds, information on nature activities and recommended locations for birdwatching.

 Join Us at a Meeting